-Object.
+Disclosures where we DO NOT have to give you a chance to agree or object.
 In addition to the above situations, the law permits us to share your health information without first obtaining your permission.
 These situations are described next.